Female Welfare Executive Officer – Becky Shepherdson

 So when I say that I am available 24/7, I really do mean it.
 Please do not hesitate to contact me via email, approach me in person or message me on facebook.

-I’m Mimi, a third year history student and current LGBT+ Officer.
-My role means I am responsible for all self-identifying LGBT+ people in College, making sure they have a happy and safe time here, through events and campaigns, as well as offering welfare support for anyone who needs it.
+I’m Robert, a 1st year historian and your LGBT+ Officer for 2017/2018.
+As your LGBT+ Officer, I am responsible for all self-identifying LGBT+ people in College.
+It is essential that members of the community have a happy and safe time here, which I aim to ensure through events and campaigns, as well as offering welfare support for anyone who needs it.

-I’m always available to chat: you do not have to be self-identified as LGBT+!
-I have welfare drop in sessions in my room once a week, as well as being contactable via email or through the LGBT+ Officer pidge.
+I’m always available to chat to anyone, regardless of self-identification.
+I have welfare drop-in sessions in my room once a week (just send me an email), as well as being contactable via email for other matters, or through the LGBT+ Officer pidge.
 Anything spoken to me will be in confidence and we can work together to take appropriate action.

-I’m Raniyah, a third year English student and this college’s women’s officer, here to provide support and welfare for all non-binary and self-identifying female students of this college.
+I’m this college’s women’s officer, here to provide support and welfare for all non-binary and self-identifying female students of this college.